RetroNick2020/raster-master/README.md

 30 years ago i wrote a small uility in Turbo Pascal (DOS) that would allow me to create simple sprites/icons and generate code.
 I have always wanted to do a port of this utility to Windows and provide some updates.
 I may be the slowest programmer in the world but i have managed to get the hard parts completed.
 I am working on touching up the user interface.
 In a few days there should be something here.

+Feb 25 - 2021 -I forgot to post video for QuickBasic\QB64 https://youtu.be/rZPc7VJhbeE
 Feb 25 - 2021 -I also figured out the AmigaBasic Bob and sprite formats also.
 Check out the video. https://youtu.be/OGh5yVsTEcA

 Feb 23 - 2021
 Big milestone today.
 I managed to figure out the AmigaBasic PUT format.
 It will now be an export option!
+Check out the video https://youtu.be/WCjZ0lyd_EM

 Feb 21 - 2021
 I have Added Export formats for Turbo\Power Basic, QB64.
 FreeBASIC, GWBASIC and PC-BASIC, Turbo C and QuickC